 - Make sure to put the cooked pudding directly into the prepared pie crust.
-It will set pretty firm and you want to make sure it does that inside of the pie crust instead of a bowl.
-If you whisk it after it’s been cooled is has the potential to break down some of the structure of the pudding and will make serving the pie difficult because the pudding could be loose.
+It will set pretty firm; you want to make sure the pudding does so inside of the pie crust instead of a bowl.
+If you whisk it after it’s been cooled, it has the potential to break down some of the structure of the pudding and will make serving the pie difficult because the pudding could be loose.

 Choosing your crust

 There are two crust options for this pie.
-A Pâte Sucrée is a sweet cookie like crust that is very stabile and a great choice for this pie.
+A Pâte Sucrée is a sweet cookie-like crust that is very stable and a great choice for this pie.
 If you are looking for really clean looking slice, choose this one.

 The other option is to make it in a Graham Cracker Crumb Crust.
 The slices of pie won’t be as neat as the photo below because this is a heavier pie filling, but it will certainly taste delicious.
-And a graham cracker crust is super easy to make.
-I’ve made the pie both ways and both were delicious, so it’s just a matter of what you feel like making and for what you are serving it for!
+And, a graham cracker crust is super easy to make.
+I’ve made the pie both ways and both were delicious, so it’s just a matter of what you feel like making and for what you are making it for.

 Make Ahead Tips